AlexanderShaw/AlexanderShaw.github.io/_posts/2025-11-25-graveyard-tree.md

 from the staining paradox of self-ablation.
 In every change, I would thoroughly bathe,

-relinquishing the preparation for my grave.
+relinquishing the preparation of my grave.
 It lies outside the boundary of my creation.
 –Rinse me, so I may cleanly crave